University of North Carolina Wilmington: Housing

-Schwartz Hall houses 160 residents, and is home to mostly first-year students.
-A double room layout features shared bathrooms but is distinguished by its "pod" layout in contrast with the typical hall style areas.
-Adjacent to Schwartz Hall are the University Suites, which consists of seven pod-style buildings housing 400 students.
-Additionally, various sororities have personalized suites within the University Suites.
+Schwartz Hall houses 160 residents and is home to mostly first-year students.
+Adjacent to Schwartz Hall are the University Suites, and the Fraternity and Sorority Village, which consist of seven pod-style buildings housing 400 students.
+Various fraternities and sororities have personalized suites within this area.

-Keystone Hall, Cornerstone Hall, and Innovation House form a residential area known as "Tri-House".
+Keystone Hall, Cornerstone Hall, and Innovation House form a residential area known as "Tri-House."
 All three residence halls were constructed in the late 1990s and early 2000s.
-Cornerstone Hall houses freshman Honors College students.
-Various other living-learning learning communities are housed within the Tri-House area.
 Combined the area can house 465 students, with 265 students in Cornerstone Hall, and 100 in Keystone and Innovation House respectively.
 All three buildings are in a traditional format.

 Three on-campus apartment complexes are located at UNCW, Seahawk Village, Seahawk Crossing, and Seahawk Landing.
-All apartments are fully furnished, including a full-service kitchen, and washer and dryer.
-Upperclassmen are the only members allowed to live in the on-campus apartments at UNCW.
-Seahawk Village contained two, three, and four bedroom apartments which houses 524 students within six apartment buildings.
-Additionally, Seahawk Village contains a pool and clubhouse, only accessible to residents.
+The Seahawks are reserved for graduate students and upperclass students (including sophomores).
+Seahawk Village contains two, three, and four bedroom apartments, which house 524 students within six apartment buildings.
+Additionally, Seahawk Village contains a pool and clubhouse, accessible only to residents.
 Seahawk Landing contains similar two, three, and four bedroom apartments, with a combined 662 students living in seven buildings.
-Seahawk Landing contains a pool, only accessible to residents, with a sandwich shop and convenience market open to the public.
+Seahawk Landing contains a pool, accessible only to residents, with a convenience market open to the public.
 Seahawk Crossing contains a slightly different layout, containing four, six, and eight person apartments with a combined 662 students within four apartment buildings.

-Dining

-On-campus dining at UNCW is managed by the Campus Dining department within Auxiliary Services in coordination with Aramark.
-Various dining locations are found throughout campus, mostly clustered in various areas.
-Wagoner Hall, located on the eastern side of campus and has a traditional cafeteria style of dining.
-Dub's Cafe, located inside of Warwick Hall, offers a similar cafeteria layout with a focus on sustainability.

-Port City Java has two locations on campus, one located in Randall Library and another inside of Sandpiper Hall.
-Starbucks operates a franchised location inside of "The Hub" dining area located adjacent to Graham-Hewlett Hall.
-Mooyah operates within the same dining area, adjacent to Starbucks.

-The Fisher University Union houses Hawk's Nest, a dining center where students can choose from a wide assortment of available options.
-Hawk's Nest offers Mexican food, Mediterranean food, flatbread pizza, Greek cuisine, hamburgers and fries.
-A Chick-fil-A Express, Panda Express and Subway are located within Fisher University Union.
-Einstein Bros.
-Bagels is located across the courtyard in Fisher Student Union.
-Additionally, the Landing Sandwich shop is located within the Seahawk Landing residential area.

-Several convenience stores exist throughout campus, labeled as P.O.D.
-Markets (Provisions on Demand) and are operated by Aramark.